Ekko-zn/AIGCDetectBenchmark/README.md

 ## Dataset
 ### Training Set
-We adopt the training set in [CNNSpot](https://github.com/peterwang512/CNNDetection), you can download it form [link]([https://drive.google.com/file/d/1iVNBV0glknyTYGA9bCxT_d0CVTOgGcKh/view?usp=sharing](https://modelscope.cn/datasets/aemilia/AIGCDetectionBenchmark/file/view/master?id=88429&status=2&fileName=AIGCDetectionBenchmark%252Ftest.zip))
+We adopt the training set in [CNNSpot](https://github.com/peterwang512/CNNDetection).

 ### Test Set and Checkpoints
-The whole test set and checkpoints we used in our experiments can be downloaded from [BaiduNetdisk](https://pan.baidu.com/s/1dZz7suD-X5h54wCC9SyGBA?pwd=l30u) or [Google Drive](https://drive.google.com/drive/folders/1p4ewuAo7d5LbNJ4cKyh10Xl9Fg2yoFOw?usp=drive_link)
+The whole test set and checkpoints we used in our experiments can be downloaded from [BaiduNetdisk](https://pan.baidu.com/s/1dZz7suD-X5h54wCC9SyGBA?pwd=l30u) or [modelscope](https://modelscope.cn/datasets/aemilia/AIGCDetectionBenchmark/file/view/master?id=88429&status=2&fileName=AIGCDetectionBenchmark%252Ftest.zip)

 ## Acknowledgments